sourcegraph/about/content/blogposts/2024/cody-vscode-1-12-0-release.md

 socialImage: https://storage.googleapis.com/sourcegraph-assets/blog/cody-vscode-1.12.0-og-image.png
 ---

 [Cody for VS Code](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) v1.12.0 is now available!
-This release includes a number of improvements focused on context handling, particularly around large files.
+This release includes several improvements focused on context handling, particularly around large files.
 It also includes model upgrades to improve the chat experience for both Free and Enterprise users, including Claude 3 Sonnet becoming the new default model for all Free users.

 ## Model upgrades and chat improvements